 Some of the most common health problems in the elderly include:

 - Cognitive decline.
 While some memory loss is common as you age, developing Alzheimer’s disease is not.
 It’s important to recognize the early warning signs of Alzheimer’s, as early intervention and treatment can be key in slowing the progression of the disease.
+As many as one in five seniors experience mental health issues not associated with aging.

 - Balance issues.
 Falls are the leading cause of injury among older adults, and maintaining your balance and mobility is key in fall prevention.